Two burner gas grills are compact, cost-effective, and easy to use. That’s exactly why I love them!

 Extras include porcelain-coated grates, two stainless steel in-line burners, a Piezo ignition system, and a side shelf.
 This grill cooks evenly and drains grease efficiently into a pan.

-My biggest complaint, however, has nothing to do with the grill’s performance.
+However, my biggest complaint has nothing to do with the grill’s performance.
 Once assembled, this unit is sturdy and cooks well.
-Assembling the grill, however, is a bit tedious and is best suited for four arms, so wrangle a willing and hungry friend!
+However, assembling the grill is a bit tedious and is best suited for four arms, so wrangle a willing and hungry friend!

 The Char-Broil Classic 280 isn’t going to win any beauty contests, but it is still a solid grill, especially at its price point.
-I do wish that the side burner had a flip lid and was sturdier.
-I also prefer a closed-cart design—or at least an open design that has some sleek design elements.
+I wish that the side burner had a flip lid and was sturdier.
+I also prefer a closed-cart design or an open design with some sleek design elements.
 The Classic 280 has neither.

 - 280 square inches of cooking space over porcelain-coated grates